connorbews/WaveSimulation/README.md

 ## Wave Initialization

-In order to initialize the waves position, we use a function called a Wave Spectrum.
-The wave spectrum can be broken into a product of two equations the non-directional wave spectra and the directional wave spectra.
-I then used the product of the non-directional wave spectra and the directional wave sprectra to initialize a 256 x 256 grid.
-The grid is in the spectral domain, to convert it to a height field, I used the fftw library and the 2d inverse fast fourier transform.
+To initialize the wave positions, I used a function known as a Wave Spectrum.
+This spectrum can be deconstructed into two constituent equations: the non-directional wave spectrum and the directional wave spectrum.
+By combining the products of these two spectra, I initialized a 256 x 256 grid.
+This grid exists within the spectral domain; for its conversion into a height field, the transformation utilized of the fftw library alongside a 2D inverse fast Fourier transform.

 ### Non-directional Wave Spectra